Thibaut Courtois: Personal life

 Courtois speaks both Dutch and French, as well as Spanish and English.
 Thibaut's older sister Valérie Courtois is a volleyball player who plays as a libero for Stade Français Paris Saint Cloud and Belgium.
 His parents were volleyball players, and he played the sport in his childhood but decided to focus on football when he was 12.

-On 26 May 2015, his Spanish girlfriend Marta Domínguez gave birth to their daughter, Adriana.
-The couple ended their relationship in April 2017 while Domínguez was pregnant with their son Nicolás, who was born a month later.
+On 26 May 2015, his Spanish girlfriend Marta Domínguez gave birth to their daughter.
+The couple ended their relationship in April 2017 while Domínguez was pregnant with their son who was born a month later.

-He has been in a relationship with Israeli model Mishel Gerzig since July 2021.
+He began a relationship with Israeli model Mishel Gerzig in July 2021.
 They adopted a dog together a month later.
 In June 2022, they got engaged.
+They got married a year later.

 In popular culture

 Inspired by Courtois' pose from a particular save in January 2013, a Colombian fan created a new widespread social media meme called 'Thibauting' to pay homage to the Belgian goalkeeper.
 In November 2013, the word was included in a shortlist composed by leading Dutch dictionary Van Dale to be polled to determine the best new sports/amusement word of the year in Belgium, and ended second.
 The term is based on and pronounced the same way as "Tebowing", and is also similar to the worldwide 'planking' meme which was popular in 2011.